-NOTE: Knob cannot be turned form "PILOT" to "OFF" unless knob is pushed in slightly.
+NOTE: Knob cannot be turned from PILOT/IGN to "OFF" unless knob is pushed in slightly.
 Do not force.

-- 5. Wait five (5) mintues to clear out any air.
-Then smell for gas,including near the floor.
-If you smell gas.STOP!
-Follow "B" in the safety information on the side of the heater.If you do not smell gas, go to the next step. - Push in gas control slightly and turn counterclockwise to "PILOT" and depress for five (5) seconds.
+- Wait five (5) minutes to clear out any gas.
+Then smell for gas, including near the floor.
+If you smell gas, STOP!
+Follow "B" in the safety information on page 11.
+If you do not smell gas, go to the next step. - 6.
+Push in gas control slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.
 NOTE: The first time that the heater is operated after connecting the gas supply, the control knob should be depressed for about thirty (30) seconds.
-This will allow air to bleed form the gas system.
+This will allow air to bleed from the gas system. - With Control Knob pressed in, push ignitor button.
+This will light the pilot.
+If needed, keep ignitor button until pilot lights.

-- With control knob pressed in,push down and release the ignitor button until pilot lights. - Keep control knob depressed for ten (10) seconds after lighting pilot.
-If pilot goes out ,repeat steps 5,6,7. - 9.
-To turn on main burner partially press down the control knob slightly and rotate conterclockwise .Release the down ward pressure on the knob while continuing to turn until the knob locks at the "ON" desired setting position.
+- Keep Control Knob depressed for ten (10) seconds after lighting pilot.
+If pilot goes out, repeat steps 6, 7 and 8. - Turn counterclockwise to "ON" position.
 Do not operate between locked positions.